-Earwax isn't definitely not a bad thing on the contrary it is a good thing to have in your ears.
-It has anti-bacterial properties and works like a protective layer between your ear canal and the outside world.
+Earwax isn't definitely not a bad thing, on the contrary, it is a good thing to have in your ears.
+It has anti-bacterial properties and works as a protective layer between your ear canal and the outside world.
 Anything that enters the ear canal such as dust or bacteria, is met by earwax and stopped before it reaches the eardrum.

 It also helps to keep the correct PH balance of the ear canal and lubricate the skin.
 People who do not produce enough wax often complain of itchy ears and can be prone to outer ear infections.
 Normally earwax will make its way to the mouth of the ear canal and simply falls out.